This paper really grabbed my attention by that fact that I see so many girls squatting with bands around their knees these days.

 My view is I think the squat is a foundation exercise that needs to be executed at a reasonably high level, especially under heavy load.
 Very few of my clients actually get to squat in their first program due to mobility issues that need to be addressed.
 When the squat is done correctly at depth (not a half squat) there is huge amounts of GM activation without the need of a band.
 Furthermore, there are many better exercises to target your GM without comprising your knee’s health.
 Hip extension exercises such as glute bridges, deadlifts, back extensions (45* and horizontal), good mornings or even walking lunges are far better alternatives to growing your GM rather than banded squatting with a heavy load and potentially injuring yourself.
 Injuring your knees is serious and shouldn’t be a risk when performing exercise.

 For those who will continue to use bands, just be careful of how heavy the band is and what is going on with your knee positioning.
+Get in touch with bodyseek Personal Training or book your free personal training consultation.

 Are you ready to take the next step?

-Follow me on Instagram @coach_mitchpotts for more health related information.
+Follow me on Instagram @coach_mitchpotts for more health-related information.